ankushDhawan5812/aa228-project/README.md

 To run the code here, the only requirements are numpy, pandas, and matplotlib.
 Install them with pip.

 ### Map generation
 To generate a map, run ``python map_environment/map_gen.py``.
-Modify the functions to generate differnt maps, defined in CSV files.
+Modify the functions to generate different maps, defined in CSV files.

 ### Q-Learning
 To run Q-Learning, first explore a map by using ``python map_environment/sample_trajectories.py`` to output a CSV file containing the trajectory.
 Next, run Q-Learning with ``python map_environment/q_learning.py``, run SARSA with ``python map_environment/sarsa.py``, and SARSA-Lambda with ``python map_environment/saras_lambda.py``.
 The output of these will be ``.policy`` files.